pablo-meier/Pablog/_src/posts/2012-12-18-stream-ads.md

 money, but they're playing a game that only works when they create a system where it is **much** harder to screw you).

+**\[UPDATE (2012-01-17):**  So as soon as I say this, [Owned3D comes to light as being an asshole.][18]
+So you can still screw artists over.
+Hopefully the market corrects this, and they either change their behavior or people move to Twitch/YouTube/UStream/LiveStream, or Owned cleans up their act.
+But if not and this continues, well, this overall point of “better for the artists” becomes less valid.]

+**\[UPDATE (2013-07-02):** In case you don't know how this story ends, Owned3D went out of business (leaving many contracts unpaid) about 2 weeks after the above story broke.
+So the market did correct for it, though this leaves Twitch as the clear dominant player.\]

 So while I don't do it, I **don't** feel that "stealing" from the big labels in traditional media is the same as stealing from the artist, but in game streams, it's much, much closer; close enough to give me pause.
 That said, if you're